eliashaeussler/student-growth/README.md

 yarn run build
 ```

-You can alternatively use `npm run-script build` or `gulp --production`.
+You can alternatively use `npm run-script build` or `gulp --production && gulp server`.

 This compiles all necessary files and places them inside a `dist` folder.
 Files from this folder will be used as source
 for a web server which automatically starts running when you run one of the above commands.